 The Office of Marketing and Communications is located on the second floor of Francis Hall on the East End of campus.
 During the academic year, our office hours are 8:30 a.m. to 5 p.m.
 Summer hours are 8 a.m. to 4:30 p.m.

-The Trashion Fashion Show at St. Bonaventure University will mark its fifth showcase this year with the addition of a panel discussion on globalization and our fragile forests.
+The Trashion Fashion Show at St. Bonaventure University will mark its sixth fashion runway showcase this year as a kickoff to Earth Day events on across the university’s campus.

-He believes the success and growth of the annual event is a testament to the importance university students, faculty and staff place in sustainable practices and demonstrate how St. Bonaventure is leading the way for the area in terms of upcycling and recycling efforts.
+Conklin believes the success and growth of the annual event is a testament to the importance university students, faculty and staff place in sustainable practices.

-The event is done in collaboration with the celebration of Earth Day on Saturday, April 22.
-The panel and fashion show are free and open to the public.
+The event is done in collaboration with the celebration of Earth Day on Sunday, April 22, and is free and open to the public.

 Application forms, procedures and additional information

 Learn more about the programs that interest you